 Special rates are charged for services, facilities and activities that have a special association with particular properties within the region.
 Council’s special rates include:

 - Rural Fire Brigade Special Charge

 - Rural Recycling and Waste Management Special Charge

 - North Lakes Enhanced Services Special Charge

 - Redcliffe Aerodrome Special Charge.

 Further details on how these special rates are calculated can be

-Local authorities collect the State Fire Levy on behalf of Queensland Emergency Services.
-It is levied on all properties serviced by the Queensland Fire and Rescue Service.
+Local authorities collect the Emergency Management Levy on behalf of the Queensland Fire & Emergency Service.
+It is levied in accordance with the Fire and Emergency Services Act 1990 to owners of prescribed properties.

 Credit charge surcharge

 A credit card surcharge applies to all rate payments made by Mastercard or Visa, including debit cards being utilised as a credit card.